-Heating a home with wood has long been the tradition here in Central Oregon and many homeowners still use wood because it’s simply the cheapest way to heat.
+Heating a home with wood has long been the tradition here in Central Oregon.
+Many homeowners still use wood because it’s simply the cheapest way to heat.
 However, heating with wood isn’t for everyone and some homeowners may prefer the convenience of a gas stove or the efficiency of a pellet stove.
 So how do you know which fuel type is the right fit for you?
 Here at Fireside, we understand this struggle.
 That’s why we put together this handy reference guide.
 We break down the pros and cons for each fuel type to help you find the perfect match for your family, home and lifestyle.

 Pro: Wood burning stoves are ideal for people that live on acreage or have access to free, locally sourced firewood.
 The biggest advantage or wood stoves is the quality or “warmth” of heat a unit gives off.
 They can produce BTUs that range from 30,000 - 120,000!
 Newer, EPA certified wood stoves are up to 50% more energy efficient than older models and often use 1/3 less wood.
 Another great advantage of heating with wood is that it works regardless of your home’s supply of gas or electricity.
 So in the event of a power outage, your wood stove would still heat and most work as an emergency cooking source.